Hopkins Forest Caretaker Intern

 - Other responsibilities

-Assist with educational programs and social media, assist other field crews and more.
+Assist with educational programs and social media and information management; assist other field crews and more.

 Preference given to Williams College students who are self-motivated, reliable, work well as a team with indirect supervision and who can interact with the public.
 Experience in gardening, trail maintenance, carpentry and with power and hand tools is very useful.
 Interest in working in an outdoor setting.

-Applications are available below, from student opportunities or from the Center for Environmental Studies, Harper House.
-For additional information regarding property caretaker positions, contact Drew Jones at [email protected] 413-597-4353.
+To apply, submit the form below.
+For additional information regarding property caretaker internships, contact Drew Jones at [email protected] 413-441-4924.